This post contains affiliate links. Please see our disclosure policy.

 To find a version that fixed these problems, I started adding pudding and a chocolate hazelnut spread into to the mixture.
 I didn’t love the pudding honestly and the hazelnut spread while delicious caused problems when serving to friends with nut allergies.

 While testing, I came across Stella Parks recipe for chocolate buttercream using a simple dark chocolate ganache blended into the sugar and butter.
-This version adds a little espresso powder and a touch more cream during the mixing process.
+My adaptation adds a little espresso powder and a touch more cream during the mixing process.
 The result is a double chocolate, not too sweet, sturdy American frosting.
 Now, I keep this recipe tucked in my back pocket for birthdays, celebrations, and honestly… Tuesdays.

-Key Ingredients
+Key Ingredients & Test Notes

 - A stand mixer with paddle attachment is a must!
 I have made this frosting with a hand mixer and while it ended up fine, it was a pain to mix with the small beaters.